openbmc/phosphor-logging/extensions/openpower-pels/registry/README.md

 The above example shows that on system 'system1', the FRU at location P1-C1 will be called out with a priority of high, and the FRU at P1 with a priority of low.
-On every other system, the maintenance procedure SVCDOCS is called out.
+On every other system, the maintenance procedure BMC0002 is called out.

 #### Callouts example based on an AdditionalData field